-He has published nine books of poetry, including The Desert Route: Selected Poems 1973-88 and Night Train through the Brenner, all from Gallery Press, with The Desert Route co-published by Bloodaxe Books in Britain.
-On the Spine of Italy, his prose study of an Abruzzese mountain community, was published by Macmillan in 1999.
-A collection of his short fiction, Berkeley’s Telephone, appeared from Lilliput Press in 2000.
-His collection Secular Eden: Paris Notebooks 1994-2004 was published by Wake Forest in 2007 and won the Irish Times Poetry Now Award.
-His latest titles are The Winter Sleep of Captain Lemass (2012), shortlisted for the Irish Times Poetry Now Award; The Holding Centre: Selected Poems 1974-2004 (2014); and Portobello Sonnets (2017), all published by Bloodaxe Books in Britain and Ireland, and by Wake Forest University Press in the USA.
+He has published ten books of poetry, including The Desert Route: Selected Poems 1973-88, published by the Gallery Press in Ireland and Bloodaxe Books in Britain in 1992.
+His latest titles are The Winter Sleep of Captain Lemass (2012), The Holding Centre: Selected Poems 1974-2004 (2014), Portobello Sonnets (2017), and Herod's Dispensations (due 2019); all published by Bloodaxe Books in Britain and Ireland, and by Wake Forest University Press in the USA.

 Books by Harry Clifton